open-telemetry/opentelemetry.io/content/en/blog/2023/lambda-release.md

 ### A Slightly New World

-If you've been monitoring Lambdas using OTel for a while now you may be slightly confused by this announcement.
+If you've been monitoring Lambdas using OTel for a while now, you may be slightly confused by this announcement.
 You might think something like: OTel has had a [repo for Lambda layers](https://github.com/open-telemetry/opentelemetry-lambda) and they've been available on AWS for years.